dataluscorp/browser/browser/components/urlbar/docs/experiments.rst

 extension.

 Experiments are delivered to users by a system called **Normandy**.
-Normandy comprises a client side that lives in Firefox and a server side.
+Normandy comprises a client side that lives in Datalus and a server side.
 In Normandy, experiments are defined server-side in files called **recipes**.
-Recipes include information about the experiment like the Firefox release channel and version that the experiment targets, the number of users to be included in the experiment, the branches in the experiment, the percentage of users on each branch, and so on.
+Recipes include information about the experiment like the Datalus release channel and version that the experiment targets, the number of users to be included in the experiment, the branches in the experiment, the percentage of users on each branch, and so on.